The difference between permissionless and permissioned networks

-- First are so called permissionless networks.
+First is so called permissionless networks.
 Here everyone can join and starts verifying.
 Most known examples are Bitcoin and Ethereum networks.

-- The other ones are permissioned networks.
+The other one is permissioned network.
 In this case the network owner decides who can join the network and only few members are allowed to verify blocks.
 The consensus mechanisms can be the same as in permissionless network or can be completely uniquely designed (e.g. authority based).

-Permissioned blockchain network has many advantages over permissionless networks, including:
+Private permissioned blockchain network has many advantages over (public or) permissionless networks, including

 - more customizability and adaptation options,